JohnCoene/grapher/docs/docs/scales.md

 We can also scale the color of the nodes to given `variable`, we've actually already used this in the [guide on clustering](cluster.md).
 We'll repeat that example below.

-Note the `palette` argument which takes any vector of color of your choosing, though it must be said that it is strict with hexadecimals; use the full hex e.g.: use `#ffffff` for white rather than the shorter `#fff` or it will error.
+Note the `palette` argument which takes any vector of color of your choosing, though it must be said that it is strict with hexadecimals; use the full hex e.g.: use `#ffffff` for white rather than the shorter `#fff` or it will produce an error.

 ```r
 graph(g) %>%